 - Put the litter tray somewhere easily accessible, but with a bit of privacy and away from the regular eating place.

 - Remove the wet litter and faeces from the tray once or twice daily.
 Cats don’t like a dirty toilet any more than we do!

 - Replace the litter and clean the litter tray with hot water once or twice a week.

 - If you have more than one cat, the general rule is one litter tray per cat

-Your kitten needs to be wormed every two weeks until 12 weeks of age.
+Your kitten needs to be wormed twice, two weeks apart as soon as you get them.
 Thereafter, every 1- 3 months depending on whether they are inside or out.